Many women experience breast pain. Breast pain may occur in one or both breasts.

-Doctors ask the woman to describe the pain.
-They also ask about other symptoms, disorders, and drugs (such as birth control pills) that may suggest a possible cause.
+Doctors ask a woman to describe the pain.
+They ask whether pain occurs at certain times of the month (related to the menstrual cycle).
+They also ask about other symptoms, disorders, and medications (such as birth control pills) that may suggest a possible cause.

 For breast pain related to pregnancy, wearing a firm, supportive bra, taking acetaminophen, or both, can help.

-Some evidence indicates that evening primrose oil, a nutritional supplement, may help relieve breast pain related to menstrual periods or pregnancy in some women.
+Evening primrose oil, a nutritional supplement, may help relieve breast pain related to menstrual periods or pregnancy in some women.

 If a specific disorder is identified as the cause, the disorder is treated.
 For example, if a cyst is the cause, draining the fluid from the cyst usually relieves the pain.